flutter/website/src/desktop.md

 $ ldd build/linux/release/bundle/linux_desktop_test
 ```

-To wrap up this application for distribution you need to include everything in the `bundle` directory,
+To wrap up this application for distribution
+you need to include everything in the `bundle` directory,
-and make sure the Linux system you are installing it upon has all of the system libraries required.
-This may
+and make sure the Linux system you are installing
+it upon has all of the system libraries required.
-be as simple as:
+This may be as simple as:

 ```
 $ sudo apt-get install libgtk-3-0 libblkid1 liblzma5
 ```

-For information on publishing a Linux app to the
+For information on publishing a Linux application
-[Snap Store][], see
+to the [Snap Store][], see
-[Build and release a Linux app to the Snap Store][].
+[Build and release a Linux application to the Snap Store][].

-As the tooling solidifies, stay tuned for updates on other ways
+As the tooling solidifies, stay tuned for updates
-to distribute a Linux desktop app.
+on other ways to distribute a Linux desktop app.

-[Build and release a Linux app to the Snap Store]: /docs/deployment/linux
+[Build and release a Linux application to the Snap Store]: /docs/deployment/linux

 ## Add desktop support to an existing Flutter app